Adam Griger: Hradec Králové

+Loan to Slovan Bratislava

+On 5 February 2026, Griger joined Slovan Bratislava on a one-year loan deal.

 International career

 In December 2022, Griger was first recognised in a Slovak senior national team nomination and was immediately shortlisted by Francesco Calzona for prospective players' training camp at NTC Senec, even before his nomination for Slovak U21 feeder team.

 Griger represented Slovakia at the 2022 UEFA European Under-19 Championship and the 2023 FIFA U-20 World Cup.